leadedge/ofSpoutDemo/BUILD.md

 - Click "New" and enter the path as found above.
 - Click OK to enter the new path and OK again to exit.

-Now MSbuild is ready to run from a console window without having to enter the full path.
+Now MSbuild is ready to run without having to enter the full path.

 ## Build the Openframeworks library